koloideal/koloideal/README.md

 ## Experience

 - I am an ambitious Python developer.
+- I also create web applications on Flask, Django and Quart
 - I use Telebot and Aiogram to create bots in Telegram actively.
 - I also know the how to create parser/grabber scripts.
 - I create simple pygame games.